The-Wishlist-Co/getting-started/docs/article.md

 ### Notes & special use cases ###

 **Identifiers:** All The Wishlist platform entities have a unique TWC internal identifier.
-This is typically identified by the appendix id (eg ```customerId```), and an optional unique identifier specified by the customer (typically identified by the appendix reference, eg ```customerRef```).
+This is typically identified by the appendix 'id' (eg ```customerId```), and an optional unique identifier specified by the customer (typically identified by the appendix 'Ref', (eg ```customerRef```).
 For customers, the email must be unique and is a required field.

 **Deleting items:** When using the delete APIs, The Wishlist platform typically marks items for deletion without deleting them from the database.
 This is because the items are often needed for historical reporting.

-**Automatically delete upon item purchase:** The Wishlist doesn't automatically delete an item after it's been purchased by a customer.
-If you don't want to leave the item in a wishlist, your developer must delete it manually.
+**Deleting wishlist items:** When using the Rest APIs, a delete item API will mark an item as deleted, and no longer return the item in a list of wishlist items, but it will not actually delete the item as it is still required for The Wishlist internal reporting purposes.
+Developers should note that  not actually delete the item as it wilNormally, The Wishlist doesn't automatically delete an item after it's been purchased by a customer.
+If you don't want to leave the item in a wishlist after it is purchased, your developer must delete it using the delete item API.
+H

+**Purchase and delete option:** The Wishlist offers an optional setting for retailers called 'Purchase and Delete'.
+If this is set TRUE, then Shopify will automatically delete an item from the customer's wishlist when it is purchased.
+If it is false, the item will remain in the customer's wishlist even if it is purchased.
+Developers using the Rest APIs can also leverage this flag to build similar behaviour in their websites.

 **Added from cart:** For abandoned carts, you have the option to add all items to a wishlist.
-The Wishlist provides a flag ```addedFromCart``` for developers to record which items have been automatically added to The Wishlist.
+The Wishlist provides a flag at wishlist item level ```addedFromCart``` for developers to record which items have been automatically added to The Wishlist.

-**Pre-release item:** This can be when retailers have pre-release items or collections.
-They may be accessed from a special URL, or only available to VIP customers.
+**Pre-release item:** This Wishlist item flag is for retailers have pre-release items or collections.
+Often retailers make these items available to VIP customers only, accessible from a special URL.
 The Wishlist allows items to be flagged as "pre-release" when added to The Wishlist, so developers can identify these items in the future.

 ## Extended attribute model ##
 The Wishlist gives developers the power to load additional unique attributes onto our standard entities, for their custom needs.
 These are **extended attributes** and are defined as key-value pairs.

 For example, a developer may want to track a specific custom field against an entity.
 Maybe a supplier's name, expiry data, or other identifying fields.
-An item can be recorded and retrieved using standard APIs, but it's not possible to retrieve a record from only these values, because they can't be indexed by the platform.
+Note that this feature enables fields to be added to an entity so that they can be saved and retrieved using our standard APIs, but as our system does not index these fields, it's not possible to retrieve a record using one of these fields as a primary key in an API.

+## Pagination ##
+Where a Wishlist API is returning a list of items, we use pagination to limit the size of the return data set.
+Developers can set a page size parameter to adjust this value from the default of 20 items to up to 50 items, however if a list is longer than 50 items, additional GET(s) must be performed to get the remaining records.
+The Wishlist will always return records by ascending ID.
+For the 2nd and subsequent GET(s), developers need to pass the last item ID received so that The Wishlist knows to return the next highest item as the first record in the next set.

 ## Shopify integration ##
 [View Shopify integration documentation](https://the-wishlist-co.github.io/shopify-integration/app-configuration-wishlist-page.html)